crkres9527/webCacheArchitecture/readme.md

-# web Cache  Architecture
+# Cache  Architecture Web

-1.
-2.
+This is a million flow web which is cached architecture.
+Technology stack :redis、nginx+lua、ehcache

+ [toc]

+##